-- 1. The Conservation Commission should initiate an intense campaign to inform fishermen, boaters and lakeshore property owners about the dangers of milfoil and other invasive aquatic plant and animal species, as well as best management for lawns to reduce nutrients. - 2.
-The zoning administrator should ensure that lakeside conversions of dwellings are having septic systems permitted properly. - 3.
+- 1. The Conservation Commission should work with the Silver Lake Association to initiate an intense campaign to inform fishermen, boaters and lakeshore property owners about the dangers of milfoil and other invasive aquatic plant and animal species, as well as best management for lawns to reduce nutrients. - 2.
 The Town should work with the state to explore the creation of a public access point with proper signage to avoid negative impacts to the lake species, as well as best management practices for lawns to reduce nutrient runoff.